- Introduction

 cd MEDUSA-training

-Now you are in your working directory, we can download NEMO-MEDUSA
+Now you are in your working directory, we can download NEMO-MEDUSA:

 git clone --recurse-submodules https://git.noc.ac.uk/acc/medusa_4.2.x.git MEDUSA_git

-code is downloaded into the directory i've called MEDUSA_git
+The NEMO-MEDUSA code is downloaded into the directory i've called MEDUSA_git, but you can call it as you want.

 let's have a look inside :